bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 This is the result of technical choices mostly made to protect business models which are antagonist to the users' needs.

+We can't beat them playing by their rules.
+They will always have a bigger and faster cloud.
+We should be smarter.

+**What if we made the cloud irrelevant?**

+D'une pierre 3 coups, on pourrait donner le controle de leur donnees aux utilisateurs, nous faciliter la vie en reduisant les couts d'operations, et leur assener un sacré coup puisque tous ces investissement dans le cloud deviendraient inutiles!

 `schema avec els repositories.`
 legende: This is good